fmyuan/pflotran-elm-interface/src/clm-pflotran/Readme.md

 # INSTRUCTIONS #

-This is the interface, including minimal PFLOTRAN codes, for coupling PFLOTRAN into CLM in DOE sponsored NGEE-Arctic Project.
+This is the interface, including minimal PFLOTRAN codes, for coupling PFLOTRAN ```updated with trunk on 2018-12-20``` into CLM in DOE sponsored NGEE-Arctic Project.

 The model coupling aims to provide a full alternative solution for CLM-CN's surface-subsurface C/N biogeochemistry and thermal-hydrology, i.e. PFLOTRAN.